Fleshgrinder/puppet-oracle-java-jdk/README.md

+# Oracle Java JDK

-Oracle Java (JDK) Installer (automatically downloads and installs Oracle JDK6 / JDK7 / JDK8).
+Oracle Java JDK installer (automatically downloads and installs Oracle JDK6 / JDK7 / JDK8).
 There are no actual Java files in this repository.

 ## Usage